Avogadro/two.avogadro.cc/source/docs/tools/template-tool.md

 ![](../../_static/Template-COD4.png){height=300px align=center}

 As before, you can either save this file as CJSON to contribute to the repository, or copy the ligand to the clipboard to insert into a new molecule.

+## See Also

+- {ref}`tutorials-building-metal-complexes` – Build coordination compounds and organometallic complexes step by step
+- {ref}`tutorials-building-organic-molecules` – Rapidly construct organic molecules using functional groups